catedrasaes-umu/emf4cpp/README.md

 # Related publications #

-Andrés Senac González, Diego Sevilla Ruiz, Gregorio Martinez Perez, "_EMF4CPP: a C++ Ecore Implementation_", DSDM 2010 - Desarrollo de Software Dirigido por Modelos, Jornadas de Ingenieria del Software y Bases de Datos (JISBD 2010), Valencia, Spain, September 2010. [http://www.sistedes.es/TJISBD/Vol-4/No-2/articles/DSDM-articulo-13.pdf PDF]
+Andrés Senac González, Diego Sevilla Ruiz, Gregorio Martinez Perez, "_EMF4CPP: a C++ Ecore Implementation_", DSDM 2010 - Desarrollo de Software Dirigido por Modelos, Jornadas de Ingenieria del Software y Bases de Datos (JISBD 2010), Valencia, Spain, September 2010.
+[PDF](http://www.sistedes.es/TJISBD/Vol-4/No-2/articles/DSDM-articulo-13.pdf)

 # Contact #

 The code is still being actively developed, but we encourage all programmers that want a port of the great EMF tooling to C++ to contact us and test the tools, provide feedback or even code.
 We hope this utility to be of help to the community.
-If you want further information, or collaborate with the code or ideas, you can contact either [mailto:andres@senac.es Andrés Senac] or [mailto:dsevilla@um.es Diego Sevilla].
+If you want further information, or collaborate with the code or ideas, you can contact either [Andrés Senac](mailto:andres@senac.es) or [Diego Sevilla](mailto:dsevilla@um.es).